 I’ve had multiples on my mind lately.
 Over the last few weeks, I have presented a curriculum for breastfeeding multiples classes at ILCA (the International Lactation Association Annual Conference), taught a breastfeeding class for eight families expecting twins this fall and have seen several moms and their twins in my office.
 Talk about seeing double!

 Although breastfeeding more than one baby has similarities with nursing one, there are definite issues for the expectant mother of multiples to consider.
 Misinformation and poor advice abounds.
 So here my The Top Five Tips for Breastfeeding Multiples Prep:

 Education Before Lactation

 Look for a breastfeeding multiples class in your community by your second semester.
 If there is not one, take a general breastfeeding class.
 Have your partner or support person attend so they are informed too.
 The consummate book is Mothering Multiples: Breastfeeding and Caring for Twins or More by Karen Kernoff Gromada.
-Attend a La Leche League meeting; the leaders can provide contacts for local mothers who have nursed their twins or triplets.
 Along with books and classes, the Internet has multiple (no pun!) sites for expectant parents.
 There’s even a site for mothers on bed rest!

 Complete your prenatal prep with locating local resources for post-partum breastfeeding assistance and household help.
 You will want a breastfeeding helper on speed dial!
 Line up names of doulas and other helpers or volunteers-ask at your doctor’s office for leads.
 Many areas have Mothers of Multiples groups and these ‘other mothers’ will be your lifeline!
 If you have other children, consider asking family and friends for extra help when you bring your babies home.
 When I asked my friend Denise Altman, a twin mom and IBCLC, what she would suggest as most helpful to impart, she said, “Bring meals!”